tmzh/tmzh.github.io/_posts/2017-11-24-jumbo-ping-fallacy-using-monte-carlo-simulation-to-model-ping-loss-behavior.md

 There you see!
 Even a 3% ethernet frame loss translates to 12% packet loss for jumbo ping test.
 This is same as what we observed.
 Does the math agree?

 ## Using Probability Theory
 If `p` is the probability of a single frame loss, `(1-p)` is the probability of a successful transfer.
-And a datagram is successfull only if all of its frames are successful.
-So an ICMP datagram which is 4 frame long, will have `(1-p)**4` probability of succesfull delivery.
+And a datagram is successful only if all of its frames are successful.
+So an ICMP datagram which is 4 frame long, will have `(1-p)**4` probability of succesful delivery.
 To calculate the failure rate, just take its inverse.

 ```python
 1- (1-p)**4